Chapter Thirty Four

 However, before the workmen could convert the attic room into a sitting room, the ladies, would have to sort through all the clutter, left by the original owners.

 The women had eaten a hearty breakfast, at six thirty that morning.
 By seven, they were hard at work in the attic.
-By ten-thirty they had discarded most of the clutter, which a group of workmen were bagging up, and loading onto the trucks that would take it to the city land fill.
+By ten-thirty they had discarded most of the clutter, which a group of workmen were bagging up, and loading onto the trucks that would take it to the city land fill to be recycled.

 Other workmen were busily repacking all salvageable items of any use, or value, which they would store in the numerous turret rooms that lined the mansions roof.